orchest/orchest/docs/source/development/development_workflow.rst

     # Make use of the in-node docker engine.
     eval $(minikube -p minikube docker-env)

     # Build the desired image.
+The tag to be passed is the image tag
+    # that the deployment of the Orchest service is using, see "kubectl
+    # get deployments -n orchest orchest-api -o wide" as an example.
+    # Example tag: 2022.03.8.
     scripts/build_container.sh -i orchest-api \
-        -t <currently deployed orchest version> \
+        -t <image tag of the deployment of the orchest service> \
-        -o <currently deployed orchest version>
+        -o <image tag of the deployment of the orchest service>

     # Kill the pods of the orchest-api, so that the new image gets used
     # when new pods are deployed.
+This assumes that Orchest has already
+    # been installed.
     kubectl delete pods -n orchest -l "app.kubernetes.io/name=orchest-api"

 This, however, wouldn't be possible in multi node deployments, and it's also error prone